-At 51 Rob lost 12% body fat and cured his chronic pain in four months
+At 51 Rob lost 12% body fat, Fixing Chronic Back Pain in four months.

 Fixing Chronic Back Pain with Strength Training